AI Search and Retrieval for Web Crawlers

 # -store-response to save crawl contents

-$ katana -u https://example.com -store-response -store-response-dir crawls/
+$ katana -u https://example.com -store-response -store-response-dir /path/to/katana/crawls/example.com/

 {